bajpainaman/siactic/README.md

 ## Contributing

-We welcome contributions to the Sciatic Protocol.
+We welcome contributions to the owen avalabs protocall .
 To contribute, please follow these steps:

 1. Fork the repository.
 2. Create a new branch with a descriptive name (e.g., `feature-new-api`).